713 Biblical Tour of the Brooklyn Botanic Garden and the Brooklyn Museum

 Registration limited to 20 people

-The registration deadline for this tour is to be announced.
+This tour is scheduled for Saturday May 9.
+Please register for this tour by Friday, May 2.
 Those attending this tour should meet at the front entrance of the Eastern Parkway Gate of the Brooklyn Botanic Garden by 9:30 a.m.
 Take the 2 or 3 subway from Manhattan, get off at the Eastern Parkway/Brooklyn Museum station.
 As you exit the train, head down the platform in the direction the train is going (if the train has come from Manhattan) and go through the turnstiles and make a right.
 Come up to the street level.
 The Brooklyn Museum will be in front of you.
 We will meet in the area of the benches.

-NOTE: This tour is not officially being scheduled in 2017-18.
-However, if a group of students or persons, minimum of 10, requests the scheduling of this tour, NYSB will endeavor to make the tour happen.
+NOTE: If a group of students or persons, minimum of 10, requests the scheduling of this tour on another date, NYSB will endeavor to make the tour happen.
 Please call Billy W. Nelson at 212 975-0170 x123 to discuss scheduling this tour or fill out the inquiry form below.